 Study population

 We retrospectively analyzed all adult liver transplant recipients in the state of Queensland, Australia between 1st January 2005 and 31st December 2014 with studied follow up until 30th June 2015.
 Transplants analyzed consisted of varied graft types, including whole liver, right split and heart-liver-lung (HLL).
 HLL graft types were excluded from this study as these transplants were performed and followed up at a different transplant center within the state of Queensland (n = 5).
 Of the transplants studied, 25 were repeat liver transplants.
-De-identified donor and recipient data was collected from internal hospital records. the Human Research Ethics Committee for the state of Queensland, Australia (HREC/13/QPAH/382) as well as the University of Queensland Ethics Committee (2015001248).
+De-identified donor and recipient data was collected from internal hospital records.
+The study protocol was approved by the Human Research Ethics Committee for the state of Queensland, Australia (HREC/13/QPAH/382) as well as the University of Queensland Ethics Committee (2015001248).
+In addition, approval was obtained from the Queensland Government to access confidential patient information, held by Queensland Health, for the Purpose of Research under the provision of section 280 of the Public Health Act 2005.

 Organ retrieval process